IIHIHIKII/ZenIP-private/ZenIP-000.md

 **Questions to clarify:**

--   Define platform we want to use for discussion of ZenIPs.
+-   Define the platform we want to use for the discussion of ZenIPs.
 Our existing community forum?
 This is crucial for the efficient communication and collaboration.
-See Comment section (from BIP-0002)
+See [Comment section](#zenip-comments) (from BIP-0002)
--   Who will be the Editors?
+-   Who will be the [Editors](#zenip-editors)?
 -   Define Process from proposed ZenIP draft to merge.
--   additional criteria for rejection of ZenIP?
+-   Additional criteria for rejection of ZenIP?
 Fewer points maybe?
--   other discussion guidelines than gnu?
+-   Other discussion guidelines than gnu?
--   adapt nup process?
+-   Adapt a modified version of Zcash NUP process?
--   which licenses do we want to require?
+-   Which [licenses](#zenip-licensing) do we want to require?
--   define network upgrade

 **Tasks to do:**